jnguyen51596/CmpE-195A-testing-repository/README.txt

 - Actions: The actions are the functions that HTML files use.

-- _assets: The The jQuery Mobile theme of our application

 - css: Includes the jQuery Mobile css files for our application

-- js: More jQuery Mobile files for our application